 The report went on to note that research indicated that the risk of heart attack increased by as much as a one-third amongst heavy users of these drugs.

-The conclusion to be made from this information: drugs -such as aspirin and ibuprofen -need to be taken a lot more seriously then there non-prescription nature makes them out to be.
+The conclusion to be made from this information: drugs -such as aspirin and ibuprofen -need to be taken a lot more seriously than their non-prescription nature makes them out to be.
 No matter your age or state of health, the taking of these pain killers can impact your well-being both now and in the future.
 I personally suggest avoiding them whenever possible, especially if you have gotten yourself to the point where you have become dependent upon their relief in even the most minor of ailments (however I do give my opinion as simply that, an opinion, I am no medical professional.)

 Luckily there are several alternatives researched to be capable in both preventing and combatting pain, making the potential transition away from these drugs that much easier.
 These alternatives include but are not limited to: